Ahmed-M-Osman1/DrawingApp-online/README.md

-# DrawingApp-online is a bored to draw online with different color
+# DrawingApp-online is a board to draw online with different color